rbong/envi/README.md

 envi
 ====

-Envi is a small programming tool written in bash.
-It ties together existing tools like vim, vifm (a vi-like file manager), and a shell.
-It provides a full shell and file manager to vim without any of the quirks and lacking features of plugins that do the same.
-Primarily, it performs directory sharing between the three tools.
-It is extensible through configuration files in the same format as the ones shown in the script.

-It is also possible, with this system, to use vim as a visualizer for command prompts.
-For example, gdb, which is demonstrated in the genvi script.
+* Shares active directory between discrete sessions of vim, vifm (vi file manager), and fish (friendly shell)
+* Files opened in the filemanager are opened in vim
+* Provides a shell/file manager to vim without quirks/limitations
+* The current location of gdb is opened in vim
+* Provided as an example for personal interprocess communication systems

 dependencies
 ====